miurahr/packer-kandan-hubot/README.md

 packer-kandan-hubot
 ===================

-It build image which is installed Kandan and hubot.
+It build docker image for utilizing Kandan and Hubot.

 It is inspired from
 blog: http://hidemium.hatenablog.com/entry/2014/11/03/022453